-Charles Harman has built a career as an investment banker for the past 26 years, most recently as head of UK Investment Banking at JPMorgan.
-He is now CEO of BXR Partners.
+Charles Harman is a Vice Chairman of J.P.Morgan.
+He has had a thirty year career in international finance.
+He is also co-owner and a director of Philglas & Swiggot, the London wine merchants.
 UK born, he was educated at Eton and Oxford.
-Charles lives in London and also has a home in Cape Town, where he has been a regular visitor since 1991.
+Charles lives in London but is happiest when he is at his home in Cape Town, where he has been a regular visitor since 1991.

-He is a keen tennis player and cyclist and has completed the Cape Argus Cycle Tour every year since 2005.
+He is a keen cyclist and tennis player and has completed the Cape Town Cycle Tour every year since 2005.
 He is married to Charlotte, an art historian, and they have two sons and a daughter, all of whom share his passion for the Cape.

-Bruno began his career after receiving a degree in Agronomy from the Institut National Agronomique in Paris and a graduate degree in Viticulture from the École Nationale Supérieure Agronomique in Montpellier.
+Bruno Prats has a degree in Agronomy from the Institut National Agronomique in Paris and a degree in Viticulture from the Ecole Nationale Supérieure Agronomique in Montpellier .

 Hubert de Boüard de Laforest from St. Emilion, France, graduated from the School of Oenology in Bordeaux and joined his family winery, Château Angélus, in 1980.
 By 1985 he was the estate’s director, succeeding in raising Château Angélus to Premier Grand Cru Classé status in the early 1990’s.
 Serving as a vital member of various wine associations, Hubert served as President of the St Emilion Viticultural Syndicate for 9 years and is a member of the National Institute of French Appelations.
 He has also been decorated as a Chevalier de l’Ordre National du Mérite and Chevalier de l’Ordre National de la Légion d’Honneur.